1tylermitchell/cluster-preflight/README.md

  * Version is at least 4.2.2 patch 22108

 # Next Steps and Improvements #
+ * Global config file for setting main values and thresholds
  * Simplify HDFS throughout checks
  * Include additional VectorH performance checks
  * Allow master node analysis to be done separately from data nodes, requires manual list defining which are which